benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 ![arena map](./hexmap.png) {.hero-image}

-I learned about math and implemention for hexagonal grids from [Red Blob Games'](https://www.redblobgames.com/grids/hexagons/) excellent tutorial.
+I learned about the math and implementation of hexagonal grids from [Red Blob Games'](https://www.redblobgames.com/grids/hexagons/) excellent tutorial.
 Each run, the map is created from Perlin noise that is randomly scaled between thresholds, and the height required for a tile to be generated as water or land is also randomized.
 So some maps are flatter, have more islands and waterways, or more hills and pits.
 I've found this can make certain strategies better or worse.

 <br/>